barnabasujvari/sleuth-applications/README.md

 2. install [poetry](https://pypi.org/project/poetry/) for package management
 2. run `poetry install`
 3. run `poetry run pytest`
+4. you will now see 5 failed tests.
+Can you make them pass?
+5. optionally, you also expand these tests found in `tests/test_applications_container.py`, using the data found in `tests/comments.txt`.

 Feel free to use any publicly available pypi packages, you can add them by using `poetry add some-package`.
 For any questions about the assignment, please open an issue on this repository.